mwhurley/obsidian-garden-tracker/javascript/README.md

 - CustomJS plugin installed, plus some familiarity with it.
   - Configured so its scripts folder is the `javascript/lib` folder from this repo.
 - Frontmatter Markdown Links plugin installed.
+  - This can be skipped if Obsidian now supports clickable markdown links in the frontmatter, or if you don't care about having external links clickable.
+  - Some of the templates put external markdown links in the frontmatter.
+When I wrote this Obsidian only supported making wiki links in frontmatter clickable.

 ## Code Structure
 - `.obsidian/snippets/`